quru/qis/doc/v2/Portfolios.md

     as defined for the existing _image templates_ API
   * Includes a calculated view URL field for each image, which will incorporate the `image_parameters` (if any)
+  * Note that setting the `index` value using the _change image_ function will not change the ordering number on other images in the portfolio.
+This may result in duplicate values, with the order then being determined by which image was added to the portfolio first.
+To ensure that each image has a unique order number, use the _reorder image_ function.
   * Adds a `foliosaudit` record for change actions

 * Portfolio publishing (export) and distribution